 Male folk costume

-The shirt is made of thin white linen.
-The cut of the shirt is quite simple.
-Only the cuffs are adorned with a picked pattern called in Lithuanian “rinktis rastas”.
+The shirt is made of thin white linen, its cut is quite simple.
+The cuffs only are adorned with a picked pattern (“rinktis rastas”).

-The bottom part of trouser legs is taken in and made on to a narrow ankle tape the ends of which are tied together so that it should be easier to tuck the trousers into the stockings.
+The trousers are of a simple cut.
+The bottom part of the leg is taken in, narrowed and buttoned with a button so that it should be easier to tuck the trousers into the stockings.

 The stockings are white or light grey.
-At the top part they are finished off with a broad coloured band in an elaborate pattern.
+The top of the stocking is finished off with a broad coloured band in an intricate design.